hmcts/hwf-staffapp/README.md

 ## Pre-requisites
 To run the headless tests you __will__ need to install quicktime for capybara-webkit:
-You can install them by running the following commands
 ```
 brew install qt
 ```
-You may need to run following for capybara-webkit in non-osx environments:
+You __may__ need to run following for capybara-webkit in ubuntu environments:
 ```
 sudo apt-get install xvfb
 ```